jgreenwd/WGU-classes/C950/README.md

 This runs in O(n) time with O(n) space complexity.

 I have tried to minimize the use of nested loops where possible, to minimize inefficiencies.
-The biggest inefficiencies occur when access to a vertex, edge, or location is needed.
+The biggest inefficiencies occur when access to a __Vertex__, __Edge__, or __Location__ object is needed.
 This has resulted in several methods that operate in O(n) time, but which could theoretically operate in O(1).
 ```
   for candidate in container:
       if candidate == search_value: